 I see those around me seek comfort from the stresses and despair of everyday life in the small things, both mindlessly and mindfully, one enriching their lives, the other destructing it.

 Each of us reaches for something when life makes us uneasy… something to ground us, something to dull the pain, or a simple ritual to distract us from an ever-spinning mind.

 What special items, places, spaces or habits do we share in-community and how many of them are self-care or self-destruction?

 Comfort is a project born from my own journey to have a greater mindfulness in how I take care of myself in those moments and a curiosity about how others do the same.

-Carolyn teaches like an art professor not a photographer and so, during her classes you feel you are learning and pulling from the deep well of your unique, inner artist not just as someone trying to operate a camera.
-As a result you come away feeling so emotionally fulfilled and inspired to be braver with your work.
+Carolyn teaches like an art professor, not a photographer and so, during her classes you feel you’re learning and pulling from the deep well of your unique, inner artist, not just as someone trying to operate a camera.
+As a result you come away feeling emotionally fulfilled and inspired to be braver with your work.

 Although the class is over, my project continues.
 This is just the beginning.
 I’d love to add another 20 or so new subjects to my project and my goal is to document them interacting with those things that give then comfort in a way that reveals not only something about them but resonates with all of us trying to negotiate this sometimes complicated thing called real life.

 Follow Michelle here: